nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to see all modules.
-2. User types in command `list`.
+2. User executes list modules command.
 3. A list of module is populated.

    Use case ends.

+**Extensions**

+- 2a.
+The list command is invalid.

+  - 2a1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

 **Use case: List module's lectures**

 **MSS**

 1. User wants to see all lectures of a module.
-2. User types in command `list /mod CS2040S`.
+2. User supplies a module and executes list lectures command.
-3. A list of lectures of module `CS2040S` is populated.
+3. A list of lectures of specified module is populated.

    Use case ends.